-Α. In determining whether the bidder is a nonresident bidder from a state that gives or requires a preference to bidders from that state , the address given on the first page of this invitation to bid shall be used by the Commonwealth.
-If that address is incorrect, or it no a ddress is given, the correct address should be provided in the space below:
+Α. in determining whether the bidder is a nonresident bidder from a state that gives or requires a preference to bidders from that state, the address given on the first page of this invitation to bid shall be used by the Commonwealth.
+If that address is incorrect, or i no ad dress is given, the correct address should be provided in the space below: Correct Address:

-Correct Address:
+Lonect Address: